 Skills developed: Knowledge, understanding and skills in human anatomy, image segmentation, CAD, additive manufacturing, mechatronics, clinical evaluation of healthcare technologies, and research methods.

-Description: X-ray fluoroscopy is routinely used to guide interventional procedures.
+X-ray fluoroscopy is routinely used to guide interventional procedures.
 Radiation dose is of concern and keeping the dose as low as possible means that the images can be noisy.

-Aims: The project aims to evaluate the use of deep learning algorithms to denoise X-ray fluoroscopy images.
+The project aims to evaluate the use of deep learning algorithms to denoise X-ray fluoroscopy images.
 We have already developed a series of convolution neural networks to perform the image denoising and evaluated these.
-The project will focus on the evaluation of our latest networks in the clinical setting of the cardiac catheterisation laboratory.
+The project will focus on the evaluation of our latest networks in the clinical setting of the cardiac catheterization laboratory.

 Skills developed: Knowledge, understanding and skills in X-ray imaging, interventional procedures, signal processing using Matlab, deep learning, clinical evaluation of healthcare technologies, and research methods.

-Description: The Life Sciences Museum at Guy’s Hospital hosts a large collection of animal skeletons.
+The Life Sciences Museum at Guy’s Hospital hosts a large collection of animal skeletons.
 Many of these have become damaged or are incomplete.
 Furthermore, many are too fragile to allow handling by students for teaching and learning.

-Aims: This project will involve using state-of-the-art technology to repair and reproduce a range of animal skeletons for the Museum.
+This project will involve using state-of-the-art technology to repair and reproduce a range of animal skeletons for the Museum.
 We will use the Einscan Pro+ surface scanning system or computer tomography scanning to create 3D models of the skeletons.
 These will then be 3D printed using our range of additive manufacturing facilities at Guy’s and St. Thomas’ hospitals and ported to our online 3D viewing environment, King’s Virtual Anatomy & Histology.
 The models will be evaluated by our team of anatomists and used for teaching and learning in the School of Life Sciences and Medicine at King’s.

 Skills developed: Knowledge, understanding and skills in surface imaging, CT scanning, image processing, 3D computer models, 3D printing, CAD, and research methods.